Ling-Ling and Hsing-Hsing: National Zoo

+Later life and death

+At the National Zoo, doctors detected a potentially fatal kidney problem, which was treated with blood transfusions, in Ling-Ling on 6 December 1983.
+The following year, she mauled a zookeeper who looked away from her to retrieve some bamboo in her pen.
-Ling-Ling died suddenly from heart failure on December 30, 1992, at which time she was the longest-lived giant panda in captivity outside China.
-Hsing-Hsing would go on to pass her record when he was euthanized by zookeepers on November 28, 1999, at the age of 28 due to kidney failure.
-Following Hsing-Hsing's death, the zoo received thousands of letters and cards from people across the country expressing sympathy.

-The Panda House at the National Zoo remained empty for over a year until the arrival of Mei Xiang and Tian Tian from the Wolong Research and Conservation Center for the Giant Panda in December 2000.
+Ling-Ling died suddenly from heart failure on 30 December 1992; at the age of 22, she was the longest-lived giant panda in captivity outside China.
+Hsing-Hsing would go on to pass her record when he was euthanized by zookeepers on 28 November 1999, at the age of 28 due to kidney failure.
+Following Hsing-Hsing's death, the zoo received get-well cards from schoolchildren.
+Their habitat at the National Zoo, called the Panda House, remained empty for over a year until the arrival of Mei Xiang and Tian Tian from the Wolong National Nature Reserve on 6 December 2000.